Obligations et notation crédit

 Pas de contenu disponible.

 Commercial paper programs give the ability to access $1.5 billion and €1.0 billion of short-term financing through the commercial paper dealers, subject to the limit of unused capacity of the facility agreement.
-As TechnipFMC has both the ability and intent to refinance these obligations on a long-term basis, commercial paper borrowings were classified as long-term in the condensed consolidated balance sheets as of March 31, 2017.
+As TechnipFMC has both the ability and intent to refinance these obligations on a long-term basis, commercial paper borrowings were classified as long-term debt in the consolidated balance sheets as of December 31, 2018 and December 31, 2017.
 Commercial paper borrowings are issued at market interest rates.

 On January 20, 2016, a €375 million synthetic bond were issued, followed by a tap issuance on March 3, 2016 of €75 million.
 These issues of synthetic bonds linked to ordinary shares were backed up simultaneously by the purchase of cash-settled equity call options to hedge economic exposure to the potential exercise of the conversion right embedded in the bonds.
 These bonds mature in January 2021 and bear an annual coupon rate of 0.875%.
 Synthetic bonds were used for general corporate purposes and to finance the purchase of the call options.